SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 04 April, 2026 at 23:43:30
+# Last Refreshed - 05 April, 2026 at 23:45:36
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - Flat Out Fast in Watopia</b>
+<b>🌥️ Zwift - Group Ride: WOW - High Speed Ride on TT bikes with draft (D)</b>

-which happened on 03 April, 2026 at 16:19:02
+which happened on 05 April, 2026 at 13:45:37

-Which is 0 years, 0 months, 1 days, 7 hours and 24 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 59 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17964331152
+You can see it here https://www.strava.com/activities/17988382905

 ## Number of Rides
 How many rides have I done each year?